genesiscommunitysuccess/docs/docs/01_getting-started/02_prerequisites/02_wsl.md

 Your Windows install must be 2004+ ([2020 May feature release or higher](https://support.microsoft.com/en-us/topic/windows-10-update-history-24ea91f4-36e7-d8fd-0ddb-d79d9d0cdbda)).

-If you have previously enabled WSL, you need to set the default version to 2 and (optionally) convert existing distros:
+If you have previously enabled WSL, you need to set the default version to 2 and (optionally) convert existing distros in PowerShell:

 ```
 PS C:\Users\user.name> wsl -l -v